Gordon Banks: Style of play

-Personal life
+Personal life and health

-Banks first met his wife Ursula during his national service in Germany in 1955.
-They had three children: Robert, Julia and Wendy.
-He separated from Ursula during his time in America, but the couple reunited when Banks returned to England.
+Banks first met his wife, Ursula, during his national service in Germany in 1955.
+They married in 1957 and had three children: Robert, Julia and Wendy.
+He separated from Ursula during his time in America.
+Still, the couple reunited when Banks returned to England.

-In October 1972 Banks was involved in a car crash in his Ford Consul while driving on the wrong side of the road, close to his home in Madeley Heath.
-Fragments of glass had perforated his right eye and damaged the retina requiring 100 micro stitches to the eye and a further 200 to his face.
+In October 1972, Banks was involved in a car crash in his Ford Consul while driving on the wrong side of the road, close to his home in Madeley Heath.
+Fragments of glass had perforated his right eye and damaged the retina, requiring 100 micro stitches to the eye and a further 200 to his face.

 Banks's nephew is Nick Banks, drummer of the band Pulp.

 Shortly after his retirement, Banks was surprised by Eamonn Andrews for an episode of This Is Your Life.
 He later fronted a Leicester-based hospitality company.
-He lost a significant sum of money when the business failed, but was helped out by Leicester City, who offered him a belated testimonial match.
+He lost a significant sum of money when the business failed but was helped out by Leicester City, who offered him a belated testimonial match.
 He was appointed as Stoke City's president following the death of Stanley Matthews.
-Since the 1980s he was a member of the three-man pools panel.
+From the 1980s he was a member of the three-man pools panel.

-In 2001, he sold his World Cup winners medal at Christie's for £124,750, and his international cap from the final was also sold at £27,025.
+In 2001, he sold his World Cup winners medal at Christie's for £124,750, and his international cap from the final was also sold for £27,025.

 Banks was an Inaugural Inductee to the English Football Hall of Fame in 2002.
 In March 2004, he was named by Pelé as one of the world's 125 greatest living footballers.
 He was awarded an honorary doctorate from Keele University in February 2006.
 In May 2006, Banks was the first 'legend' to be inducted into a new Walk of Fame, by having a plaque installed in the pavement in front of Sheffield Town Hall.
 In July 2008, Pelé unveiled a statue of Banks making his famous 1970 World Cup save outside the Britannia Stadium.
 In March 2011, he was also inducted into the City of Stoke-on-Trent Hall of Fame, along with Roy Sproson.
 Pelé became a good friend of Banks and following his death the Brazilian described Banks as a "goalkeeper with magic".

-In 1980 Banks published his first autobiography, Banks of England.
+In 1980, Banks published his first autobiography, Banks of England.
 He published a more comprehensive autobiography in 2002: Banksy: My Autobiography.
 Irish investigative author, Don Mullan, published a boyhood memoir in 2006 called Gordon Banks – A Hero Who Could Fly in which he wrote about the influence of the England goalkeeper on his life.

-In December 2015, it was announced he was receiving treatment for kidney cancer.

-Banks died in his sleep on 12 February 2019 at the age of 81.
+In December 2015, it was announced Banks was receiving treatment for kidney cancer.
+He died from cancer in his sleep at his home in Madeley, Staffordshire, 12 February 2019 at the age of 81.
 Banks's funeral took place on 4 March 2019 at Stoke Minster.
 His pallbearers were goalkeepers representing his former teams; Joe Anyon (Chesterfield), Jack Butland (Stoke City), Joe Hart (England) and Kasper Schmeichel (Leicester City).